tendermint/tendermint/spec/p2p/v0.34/configuration.md

 |	[DialTimeout](switch.md#dialing-peers)                 |  3 * time.Second | Timeout for dialing a peer |

 These parameters can be set using the `$TMHOME/config/config.toml` file.
-A subset of them can also be changed via command line using the following commind line flags:
+A subset of them can also be changed via command line using the following command line flags:

 | Parameter | Flag| Example|
 | --- | --- | ---|